CLIPSelf: Vision Transformer Distills Itself for Open-Vocabulary Dense Prediction: Related Work

-\textbf{Vision-Language Alignment for Regions.} Motivated by the success in aligning image and text representations, many studies~\citep{zhong2022regionclip, zhou2022maskclip, GLIP, liu2023grounding, zhang2022glipv2, mukhoti2023open, zou2023generalized, sun2023eva} have sought to achieve vision-language alignment at the local regions of images for dense prediction tasks.
-Some works~\citep{zhong2022regionclip, liu2023grounding, zhang2022glipv2} learn region-text alignment using annotations in visual grounding datasets~\citep{krishna2017visual, plummer2015flickr30k} or generating pseudo-labeled region-text pairs.
-And there are also weakly-supervised approaches~\citep{gupta2020contrastive, mukhoti2023open} that indirectly align region and language representations using only image-text pairs.
-In addition to those relying on the paired data associating visual contents with text descriptions, recent studies~\citep{zhou2022maskclip, ding2023open} have attempted to preserve the CLIP ViTs' vision-language alignment on the dense features by modifying the ViT's output layer or employing masked attention.
-However, such attempts have yielded sub-optimal results due to the lack of inductive bias within CLIP ViTs and the absence of supervision on image regions.
-Different from these studies, our CLIPSelf facilitates the transfer of a CLIP ViT's image-level vision-language alignment to local image regions by self-distillation, a process that circumvents associating regions with texts.
-Moreover, CLIPSelf is general and can be applied to open-vocabulary dense prediction tasks including object detection and image segmentation.
+\textbf{Vision-Language Alignment for Images and Regions.} Vision-language pre-training has given rise to models with aligned image and text representations~\citep{frome2013devise, JayaramanG14, jia2021scaling, VILT, radford2021learning}.
+Recent studies on contrastive vision-language pre-training~\citep{jia2021scaling, radford2021learning, LIT} have significantly improved the generalization ability of recognition models.
+In particular, CLIP models~\citep{radford2021learning} that are pre-trained on billion-scale image-text pairs have exhibited impressive zero-shot classification performance on a wide range of datasets.
+Motivated by the success in aligning image and text representations, many studies~\citep{zhong2022regionclip, GLIP, liu2023grounding, zhang2022glipv2, mukhoti2023open, wu2023clim} have sought to achieve vision-language alignment at the local regions of images for dense prediction tasks.
+Some works learn region-text alignment using annotations in visual grounding datasets~\citep{liu2023grounding, krishna2017visual, plummer2015flickr30k} or generating pseudo region-text pairs~\cite{zhong2022regionclip, wu2023clim}.
+There are also weakly-supervised approaches~\citep{gupta2020contrastive, mukhoti2023open} that indirectly align region and language representations using only image-text pairs.
+Different from these studies, CLIPSelf facilitates the transfer of a CLIP ViT's global vision-language alignment to local regions by self-distillation, a process that circumvents associating regions with texts.